 “Had I known what I know now about Prevacid, I’d never have started it.
 I am off it now and have been for a few years, but I had no idea how hard it would be to wean off of it.”

-Danish researchers uncovered this difficulty when they put healthy volunteers with no heartburn symptoms on either Nexium or placebo for eight weeks.
+Danish researchers uncovered this difficulty when they put healthy volunteers with no heartburn symptoms on either Nexium or placebo for eight weeks (Gastroenterology, July, 2009).
 At that point, both groups were given placebo, although they did not know it.
-Those who had been taking Nexium suffered from serious heartburn for several weeks, and the investigators concluded, “PPI therapy for 8 weeks induces acid-related symptoms in healthy volunteers after withdrawal” (Gastroenterology, July, 2009).
+Those who had been taking Nexium suffered from serious heartburn for several weeks.

 A People’s Pharmacy reader had a very similar experience: